CPX Domains: Clinical Quality and Safety

 - HbA1c control

-Figure 1 shows CRC screening rates for 24 AMGA member organizations.
-The wide bar in Figure 1A shows that overall, 57% of eligible patients were screened; 45% by colonoscopy, 3% by flexible sigmoidoscopy, 7% by fecal occult blood tests (FOBT), and a small percent of patients via FIT-DNA (Cologuard®) or CT colonography (“virtual colonoscopy”).
-Across individual organizations, Figure 1B shows that CRC screening rates ranged from 38%-82%, reflecting variation in performance, in addition to variation in the tests used.
+Figure 1 shows sample CRC screening rates for the last measurement year of 22 CPXTM participant organizations with data available.
+The wide bar on the left shows that overall, 61% of eligible patients were screened; 47% by colonoscopy, 6% by flexible sigmoidoscopy, 5% by fecal occult blood tests (FOBT) or fecal immunochemical tests (FIT), and a small percent of patients via FIT-DNA (Cologuard®) or CT colonography (“virtual colonoscopy”).
+Across individual organizations, Figure 1 shows CRC screening rates ranged from 48% to 82%, reflecting variation in performance, in addition to variation in the tests used.

-The box on the right is similar, where each square represents a site of care from an organization on the left.
+The box on the right is similar, where each square represents a site of care from a Collaborative participant.
+When a user logs in to the interactive portal, sites of care from their organization are highlighted in red.
 While there is some variation in screening rates across organizations, there is much wider variation across sites of care, and more importantly, each organization has sites of care that are among the highest and lowest performers.
-Participants can use these data to identify high-performing or rapidly improving sites at their own organization, understand what they’re doing differently, and introduce improvements across their group or system.
+Participants can use this data to identify high-performing or rapidly improving sites at their own organization, understand what they’re doing differently, and introduce across their group or system.

-Data source: Optum, AMGA’s Distinguished Data and Analytics Collaborator
+* Data source: Optum, AMGA’s Distinguished Data and Analytics Collaborator